jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

 If DaaS solution does NOT fit into the requirements then consider AVD with VMWare or Citrix control plane.
-This makes especially sense for customers who have a team which is familiar with VMWare/Citrix VDI solution already and they would like to expand solution into the cloud (brownfield deployment).
+This makes especially sense for customers who have a team which is familiar with VMWare/Citrix VDI solution already and they would like to expand the solution into the cloud (brownfield deployment).

 Another great option is to use AVD with Nerdio product which will provide AVD flexibility plus simplicity on the management of the AVD platform via Nerdio tool with great tooling for cost savings.